Toucaan/toucaan.docs/docs/core-concepts/overview.md

 # Framework Overview

-Toucaan organizes all of the css required for your application within its framework folders.
-There is no separate `normalize`, `reboot`, or `reset` that is imported into the application from outside.
+Toucaan organizes all of the css required by your application within its framework folders.
+There is no separate stylesheet or `normalize`, or `reboot`, or `reset` that is imported from the outside into the application.

-Everything that is used lives within the premise of the application.
+Everything that is used by an app, lives in the app.

 ```bash
 project-root